shanpy/RDFExperiment/README.md

 - Due to time limitation, I use simple Spring MVC framework and a little bit Bootstrap3, just want to build a Java web app quickly.

+- <a href="http://d3js.org/">D3.js</a>: I'm learning it.
+It's a great client-side data-driven document manipulating tool.

 ####Agenda

 - 8/1/2015 - 8/2/2015: A brief learn to Introdcution of RDF.
 Plan web app structure and find proper data resouce.
 Deploy web app to Heroku and quickly learn and add Jest to project.